sshaplygin/quic-example/README.md

 quic-example
 =====

-Simple client adn server in pure go by quic-protocol with usega Gin Web framework.
+Simple client and server in pure go by quic-protocol with usage Gin Web framework.

 Cers and key from [link](https://github.com/lucas-clemente/quic-go/tree/master/internal/testdata)